Makeup Air for Range Hoods

 - Buy a range hood with a small exhaust fan; for most homes, 150 cfm to 250 cfm is plenty.
 In a tight house, a stronger exhaust fan can cause problems with backdrafting.
 Most building codes (for example, Section M1507 of the 2006 IRC) require that kitchen range hoods have a minimum rating of 100 cfm.
 Broan makes a simple range hood (the 40000 series) rated at 160 cfm; you can find it in stainless steel for only $80 on the Web.

-- If you have a huge family, and you indulge in commercial-scale cooking that requires a powerful exhaust fan, you’ll need to install a powered makeup air unit like those manufactured by Electro Industries of Monticello, Minnesota.
+- If you have a huge family, and you indulge in commercial-scale cooking that requires a powerful exhaust fan, you’ll need to install a powered makeup air unit like those manufactured by Electro Industries of Monticello, Minnesota or Fantech.
 These units move a lot of air; in winter, the incoming air is cold, but it can be heated with 10,000-watt electric resistance elements if you want.
 Be prepared to suffer a huge energy penalty.
-Model EM-WH1025K will supply 632 cfm at a 50 F° temperature rise.
+The model EM-WH1025K from Electro Industries will supply 632 cfm at a 50 F° temperature rise.
 If you want a 1,200-cfm range hood, you'll need two of these makeup air units; they cost about $1,800 each.

 - If you prefer to install a passive makeup air duct rather than a powered makeup air unit, the duct must include a motorized damper that is wired to come on simultaneously with the range-hood fan.
 Broan sells motorized dampers for this purpose, and also provides detailed and useful installation instructions.
 Broan recommends installing an outdoor air duct connected to a grille mounted on the kitchen wall or connected directly to the return plenum of your furnace; the motorized damper is installed in the duct.
 One 8-inch-diameter duct works for a range hood rated up to 1,000 cfm.
 If your range hood is bigger than that, you'll need two ducts.